vonvoo/vonvoo.github.io/_posts/2023-04-05-Digital-Asset-Fragility.md

 ###### Recovery attempt:
 Purchase another cellphone, but that physical SIM card from the old phone is also damaged or is not available due to theft.
 This means that you won't be able to log into your bank app because many banks refuse to modernize their 2FA codes away from SMS.
 If you are not close your cellphone provider’s store (when traveling), you are now locked out of your banking apps.

-Try to log into your Google account and gain access to email.
+Try to log into your Google/iCloud account and gain access to email.
 You may remember that password or not, but either way cannot sign in, because Google will prompt for the 2FA code when logging in on the new device.
 Since you have no device with access to this account (or it’s 2FA), this means no password sync, no email.

+You may be in a location where an iPhone is not available to purchase.

 You may have been using a Password Manager, like Keepass and cloud-synced over Dropbox - same scenario with Google account access.
 This is another lock-out scenario because Dropbox will send you an email for logging into a new device.
 With no access to that email account, there is no access to that Keepass File.

 ###### Summary:
-Simply losing your daily devices results in a total lock-out scenario of all your Digital Assets.
+Simply losing your daily devices can result in a total lock-out scenario of all your Digital Assets.
 This includes your contacts (phone numbers of your support system), email, banking and all others.

 This can be a temporary inconvenience, a loss of all accounts and starting over with no history, or even a significant security risk to your person.
 Maybe you have another old laptop at home that is still logged into your email or maybe not.